sharif-22/Instagram-UI-Tailwind/README.md

 ## Description

-I buid a UI clone of Instagram mobile app using HTML and Tailwind CSS
+I build a UI clone of Instagram mobile app using HTML and Tailwind CSS

 ## Demo